 What Is Avascular Necrosis?

 AVN is a condition in which your bone begins to die.
 In avascular necrosis, the bone is dying because there are either too few blood vessels or the blood vessels that are there become clogged.
-Any kind of trauma that leads to bone healing, such as placing of dental implants, can lead to AVN, and it’s more likely in people who smoke because smoking impairs the formation of blood vessels.
+Any kind of trauma that leads to bone healing, such as placing of dental implants by a Columbus Ohio dentist, can lead to AVN, and it’s more likely in people who smoke because smoking impairs the formation of blood vessels.

 It’s thought that alcohol consumption causes AVN because it reduces your body’s ability to absorb fat, leaving more fat in the blood.
 The fat clogs the tiny blood vessels in bone, causing the bone to starve and die.

 Drinking Right after Implant Placement

 The time when your dental implants are most vulnerable to alcohol is during the first 72 hours after they are placed.

 Alcohol can impact your body’s normal healing response.
 When you heal, your body has to rebuild all the things that were damaged or lost, including skin, collagen, bone cells, and blood vessels.
 Alcohol interferes with the healing signals so some aspects of healing are delayed, especially blood vessel formation.
 As the new bone grows, there are not enough new blood vessels to supply it, leading to starvation and death.